 First-time DUI misdemeanors carry potential penalties of:

-- Jail time up to one year
+- Jail time up to one year.

-- Fines up to $1,000 (fines are doubled if a minor was in the car at the time of the offense)
+- Fines up to $1,000 (fines are doubled if a minor was in the car at the time of the offense).

-- Alcohol treatment programs
+- Alcohol treatment programs.

-- License suspension of up to 180 days
+- License suspension of up to 180 days.

 You will have 15 days from the date of your arrest to request a hearing with the DPS (Department of Public Safety) to defend your driving privileges.
 If you fail to do so, your license will be automatically suspended.

-You will be charged with an aggravated DUI if your BAC measured .15% or higher.
+You will be charged with an aggravated DUI if your BAC is measured at .15% or higher.
 A conviction of this charge is punishable by a license suspension of one year, fines of up to $1,000, and up to a year in jail.
 Other penalties may include alcohol treatment, an ignition interlock device on your vehicle, a year of periodic alcohol testing, community service, and more.

 If you are arrested on suspicion of drunk driving a second time within 10 years of being convicted of any DUI offense, you will be charged with felony DUI.
 Not only will you be facing prison time, heavy fines, and alcohol rehabilitation, but you will have a felony on your record.
 The appearance of a felony charge on a background check is taken much more seriously than a misdemeanor.
 Getting a job or applying for school may be much more difficult.